hypi-universe/docs/content/ui-real-time-streams.md

 slug: /ui-real-time-streams
 ---

-1. Under the `Data` tab of an instance, you can find `Real-time input streams`.
+1. Under the `Data` option of an API instance, you can find `Streaming`.
 Here, you can retrieve the data from the [Apache Pulsar cluster](https://pulsar.apache.org/).

 ![InputStream](/img/UI-Pulsar-1.PNG)